 Above all, the Little Mouse shows one never to give up but to trust in one’s inner resources or higher guidance, as the story takes you through rather stressful or unpleasant scenarios, akin a little to the original story of Bambi where Bambi’s father is shot and taken from him.

 Some of the expressions or sentences are at a reading comprehension level for the older child, and the story may enhance a child’s vocabulary because a few words in the story may be unknown to them.
 There were 2 words which I had to look up in the dictionary, indicating the breadth of the vocabulary in this story; but I didn’t mind doing that at all, and when I was quite young I read a lot of books for which I did just that.

-Toward the end of the story there are quite graphic descriptions of violence toward animals of which a parent should judge whether this would be suitable for the tender thoughts of children younger than 12.
+Toward the end of the story there are quite graphic descriptions of violence toward animals of which a parent should judge whether this would be suitable for the tender thoughts of very young children.
 This part of the story is integral to the themes however, and any discomfort to the reader serves to bolster the intent of the tale, which to me is multi-layered, being not to treat animals as objects for the pleasure of sport, and to believe in and use all of your natural resources and a combination of will-power to get what you want, if it is ethical.

 Altogether a delightfully satisfying story for an adult or mature young person to read, and definitely I can see this story as a movie taking its place alongside the classics.

 Very exact and descriptive words are used which immediately paint a magical tale where all the characters, both of the animal and human type, come to life, as unique beings; whose fates you are gripped by.